Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 Along with the size of the upper plate, you should check the height of the stand.
 In professional studios, the studio monitors are often positioned at least 46 inches off the ground.
 The height is often adjustable, but some cheaper options may only reach up to 36 inches.

-The weight capacity is less of a concern and not always included in the product description as it typically surpasses the weight of the heaviest studio monitors.
-If the monitor can fit on the upper plate, it is unlikely to exceed the weight capacity.
-But make sure to check it anyway – if available!
+The weight capacity is less of a concern and not always included in the product description, as it typically surpasses the weight of the heaviest studio monitors.
+If the monitor can fit on the upper plate, it is unlikely to exceed the weight capacity, but make sure to check it anyway—if available!

 Design of the Base